Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/PROTOTYPE.md

 - you win by killing the boss and lose by everyone dying (character dies after being hit 1-2 times)

-character selection (at least 3 total characters) characters hold down jump to jump higher start/end screen bgm + sound effects (cats possibly voiced by mr Ks cats with permission !!)
+character selection (at least 3 total characters)

+characters hold down jump to jump higher

+start/end screen

 ## Nice to Have Features
+bgm + sound effects (cats possibly voiced by mr Ks cats with permission !!)

+different backgrounds + maps (map selection screen or random map)

+little storyline for boss mode -- fight smaller monsters before reaching Boss
+- when you reach the end of the screen, you tp back to the left and map refreshes until you reach the boss (1-3 map changes?)

+revive feature in boss mode when your character dies and your teammate is alive

 # Project Design